khairil-izwani/docker-webservlet-console/README.md

 Why It Is Done This Way
 -----------------------
 I found it's quite hard to find a good example of attaching input to the STDIN in the running container via Docker remote API for host-container interaction.
 Besides, the 'docker execute' command is not yet available in the Docker release 1.0.0.
-This might change in the future once there is more resources of doing this.
+This might change in the future once there is more resources of doing it.

 Tech Stack
 ----------